By J. L. Starkey

 On 23 May 1781, William was captured along with several other soldiers, including his brother John.
 The men were “…detained under a guard of Hessians who were employed in the British Army at Portsmouth.”

 William was probably held near Fort Nelson, which was occupied by the British in 1781.
 Though he offered no details in his pension application, he probably suffered at the hands of his captors.
-At that time, the cost of feeding and clothing POW’s was the obligation of the soldiers’ own government, not the government that captured them .
+At that time, the cost of feeding and clothing prisoners of war was the obligation of the soldiers’ own government, not the government that captured them .

 It was a system that seemed destined to fail, and it did just that.

 William Bass was one of approximately 20,000 Americans taken prisoner during the American Revolution.
 Though an estimated 6,800 Americans were killed in action during the war, the odds of survival were much worse for soldiers that were captured.
-Historians estimate that as many as 12,000 POW’s died during the Revolutionary War .
+Historians estimate that as many as 12,000 prisoners of war died during the American Revolution .

 William was one of the fortunate soldiers who beat the odds.
-He was released in September 1781 as part of a prisoner exchange.
-Shortly after his release, he was discharged from the service.
+He was released in September 1781 as part of a prisoner exchange, and shortly after his release, he was discharged from the service.

 He was just eighteen years old.